-Electric energy savings form the bulk of net energy savings.
-In total, on an annualized basis, 474,268 MWh of electricity were saved as a result of energy-efficiency programs in 2015.
-This is 8.5 percent less than in 2014, when Energy Trust energy-efficiency programs saved 518,504 MWh of electricity.
-The mix of electric energy savings across energy-efficiency programs changed modestly in 2015.
-Historically, commercial and industrial energy-efficiency programs account for about 70 percent of electric energy savings and residential energy-efficiency programs account for 30 percent of electrical energy savings.
-In 2015, commercial and industrial energy-efficiency programs account for 61 percent of total electric energy savings and residential energy-efficiency programs account for 39 percent of total electric energy savings.
+In total, on an annualized basis, 555,490 MWh of electricity were saved as a result of energy-efficiency programs in 2017.
+This is 2.2 percent more than in 2016, when Energy Trust energy-efficiency programs saved 543,244 MWh of electricity.
+Similar to the 2015 program year, the mix of electric energy savings has changed as Energy Trust is generating relatively more electric energy savings from residential energy-efficiency programs and less from commercial and industrial energy-efficiency programs.
+Historically, residential energy-efficiency programs account for about 30 percent of electric energy savings.
+In 2017, residential energy-efficiency programs account for 37 percent of total electric energy savings.